1920-1923 a q t

 2006-2007 e m

 In October 1919 Leeds City was compulsorily wound up by order of a joint FA and Football League commission after the club refused to open its accounts following allegations that it had illegally paid guest players during the Great War.
 On the same day that City's assets were sold off Leeds United was formed.
 The new club took over Leeds City Reserves' fixtures in the Midland League and moved into Elland Road.
+The team wore black and white stripes in that inaugural season.

 The chairman of Huddersfield Town, J Hilton Crowther, immediately proposed amalgamating the new club with Huddersfield and setting up the new operation at Elland Road.
 After an outcry in the Huddersfield press and some frantic fund-raising, the board and supporters of Huddersfield bought Hilton Crowther out, allowing him to take over Leeds United, who adopted the blue and white stripes of Huddersfield.
 This is a rare example of local rivals wearing identical kits.